anwather/ALZ-CodeDeployment/README.md

     - defaultLocation
     - topLevelManagementGroupPrefix
 4. Add required values to the *\templates\mgStructure.json* file.
 Fill in the tenant Id and top level management group details where indicated.
 5. The management group structure is the same as deployed via the portal experiance, you can add management groups or add subscriptions to the management groups by entering the subscription Id in the ```subscriptions``` key.
-You can update any of the other names and Id's as appropriate.

 e.g.
 ```